mejasonatkinson/blog/content/posts/goals-vs-plans.md

 The word 'plan' is defined as (noun)
 A detailed proposal for doing or achieving something.

+So why do people say: "A goal without a plan is only a dream"?

+I feel lik I'm getting very side-tracked here.

 So what are my plans for this blog.
-As I said previously I set out with the goal to make this a pro-active blog, in terms of having content prepared and planned out weeks in advice, for me this was 1 week in advance; but that meant any distractions to my schedule could shift my writing to be re-active, putting myself under unnecessary pressure.
+As I said previously I set out with the goal to make this a pro-active blog, in terms of having content prepared and planned out weeks in advance, for me this was 1 week in advance; but that meant any distractions to my schedule could shift my writing to be re-active, putting myself under unnecessary pressure.

 So, my first new plan, is to, have prepared atleast 4 blog posts in advance, with the continued weekly posting schedule.